Particular/docs.particular.net/nservicebus/operations/metrics-service-control.md

 ## WIP

-This is a components that enables data to [v6 add metrics data] be sent to ServiceControl.Monitoring, so we can see this data in ServicePulse.
+This is a components that enables data to [v6 add metrics data] be sent to ServiceControl.Monitoring, so data is visible in ServicePulse.

-To add this functionality to an endpoint we need to configure it like this: snippet
+To add this functionality to an endpoint the configuration looks like this: snippet